Pimsleur Japanese Vs Memrise Japanese – Which is Better?

 The majority of phrases and vocabulary that you learn throughout Pimsleur Japanese is useful.
 In lesson 1, you learn how to say excuse me, I speak a little Japanese, Do you speak English? etc.

-Naturally, as you progress in the course, the content becomes more difficult, introducing new words, phrases, explaining early stage Japanese sentence structure (desu, meaning is, goes at the end of sentences, for example).
+Naturally, as you progress in the course, the content becomes more difficult, introducing new words, and phrases, and explaining early-stage Japanese sentence structure (desu, meaning "is", goes at the end of sentences, for example).

-You are constantly provided with context to what you’re learning, listening to two native speakers then prompted to participate in their discussion, playing the role of both.
+A great feature of Pimsleur is that you are constantly provided with context to what you’re learning, listening to two native speakers and then being prompted to participate in their discussion, playing the role of both.

 Pimsleur lessons are engaging but this is due to the length of the lesson as much as the actual content.
 30 minutes of this type of learning is usually enough for most brains!